Lebanese army seizes top al Qaeda-linked militant

-BEIRUT Lebanon's army on Wednesday arrested a senior al Qaeda-linked militant described by officials as a "mastermind of car bombs" hitting Shi'ite areas in recent months, triggering a major security sweep in the country.
+BEIRUT Lebanon's army on Wednesday arrested a senior al Qaeda-linked militant described by security sources as a "mastermind of car bombs" that have targeted several Shi'ite areas in recent months.

-Security sources said the arrest of Naim Abbas, who confessed to his organizational role, helped uncover two booby-trapped cars, two weapons depots and led to the arrest of several jihadi-linked people.

-They added his arrest would also help uncover more radical jihadi cells that have been targeting army posts and Shi'ite areas under the control of the Lebanese Shi'ite Hezbollah group.
+Security sources said the arrest of Naim Abbas could help uncover radical jihadi cells in Lebanon, which have been ratcheting up attacks against the army and against the political and militant Shi'ite group Hezbollah.

-The surge in violence in Lebanon is linked to the three-year conflict in neighboring Syria, with sectarian tensions between Sunni and Shi'ite Muslims rising on both sides of the border.

-The security sources said Abbas played a role in four recent car bomb attacks in southern Beirut and two more in the mostly Shi'ite town of Hermel in eastern Lebanon, all Hezbollah strongholds.
+Security sources said Abbas played a role in four car bomb attacks targeting Shi'ite suburbs of southern Beirut and two more in the mostly Shi'ite town of Hermel, all Hezbollah strongholds.
 Scores of civilians were killed in the attacks.

-Abbas's capture is the second major one after another al Qaeda-linked leader, Majid al-Majid, was seized in December.
-He died in custody due to kidney failure.

-"He (Abbas) drove the suicide bombers to the southern suburbs.
-He is the mastermind of car bombs, he is as important as Majid al-Majid," another source said.
+"He drove the suicide bombers to the southern suburbs.
+He is the mastermind of car bombs, he is as important as Majid al-Majid," another source said, referring to another top militant.

+Majid bin Muhammad al-Majid, seized by the army in December, was leader of the Abdullah Azzam Brigades named after a founder of al Qaeda and associate of the late Osama bin Laden.
+They were formed around 2005 as a spinoff from al-Qaeda in Iraq.

-Hours after Abbas's arrest, security forces found a car loaded with 100 kg of explosives in the Corniche al-Mazraa district of central Beirut and another one with explosives near the town of Arsal, on the frontier with Syria.
+Hours after Abbas's arrest, security forces found two booby-trapped cars, one loaded with 100 kg of explosives in the Corniche al-Mazraa district of central Beirut and another near the town of Arsal, on the frontier with Syria.

-A Lebanese army statement said three women were inside the second car, which had come from Yabroud in Syria where the Syrian army is preparing an offensive to flush out rebels.
-The women's task was to deliver the car to potential suicide bombers, the statement said.
+The Lebanese army said in a statement three women were inside the second booby-trapped car, which it said came from Yabroud in Syria where the Syrian army is preparing an offensive to flush out rebels.
+The women's task was to deliver the car to potential suicide bombers, the army said.

 "It was he (Abbas) who confessed and gave the location of these two cars.
 So far two cars have been discovered but many more will follow," a security source told Reuters.

-The army later raided two villages in southern Beirut, Saadeyat and Debeyi, where it confiscated dozens of 107mm rockets, security sources added.

-The army also said it had had Abbas under surveillance for some time after receiving information about his involvement in recent bombings.
+The army also said that it had put Abbas under surveillance for some time after receiving information about his involvement in recent bombings, adding it had watched him closely since he left a Palestinian camp in south Lebanon before arresting him.

 Abbas, a Palestinian, was snatched from his house in a Beirut suburb in a special operation led by the Lebanese army in the early hours of Wednesday.